 Some find phones hard to place into proper charging area.
 Others reports of unpleasant beeping and lack of durability.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Wireless charging pads are growing in popularity.
-A charging pad allows you to set your mobile device on a flat surface to recharge, no plugging in required, eliminating the common tangle of charging cords.
-But if you’re like most people and have a couple of mobile devices that need charging, a standard charging pad isn’t enough.
+A charging pad allows you to set your mobile device on a flat surface to recharge, no plugging-in required, which eliminates the common tangle of charging cords.
+If you’re like most people and have a couple of mobile devices that need charging, a standard charging pad isn’t enough.
 That’s where a double wireless charging pad enters the picture.

 These dual pads have two separate spaces for charging two devices at one time.
 A double wireless charging pad may be just the step up you need to begin using this cool technology.